OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 * shared preferences, typically at /data/data/package_name/shared_prefs

-##### KeyChain and KeyStore
+##### KeyChain and Android KeyStore

 When going through the source code it should be analyzed if native mechanisms that are offered by Android are applied to the identified sensitive information.
 Sensitive information must not be stored in clear text but should be encrypted.
-If sensitive information needs to be stored on the device itself, several API calls are available to protect the data on the Android device by using the **KeyChain<sup>[10]</sup>** and **Keystore<sup>[8]</sup>**.
+If sensitive information needs to be stored on the device itself, several API calls are available to protect the data on the Android device by using the **KeyChain<sup>[10]</sup>** and **Android Keystore<sup>[8]</sup>**.
 The following controls should therefore be used:

 * Check if a key pair is created within the app by looking for the class `KeyPairGenerator`.
-* Check that the application is using the KeyStore and Cipher mechanisms to securely store encrypted information on the device.
+* Check that the application is using the Android KeyStore and Cipher mechanisms to securely store encrypted information on the device.
 Look for the pattern `import java.security.KeyStore`, `import javax.crypto.Cipher`, `import java.security.SecureRandom` and corresponding usages.
 * The `store(OutputStream stream, char[] password)` function can be used to store the KeyStore to disk with a specified password.
 Check that the password provided is not hardcoded and is defined by user input as this should only be known to the user.
 Look for the pattern `.store(`.

 #### Dynamic Analysis